Tag: Marriage counseling for men

 Resist following every new bit of advice you hear and stick to your own code of conduct!

-It’s okay to change our minds when we do it slowly and deliberately, not because we feel rushed or triggered.
+It’s okay to change your mind when you do it slowly and deliberately.

 How You Can Gain Clear, Decisive Thinking In A Failing Marriage